How can I find a home to swap with?

 How do I swap homes?

-It’s easy once you’ve found a willing household with a home that fits the bill.
+It’s easy once you’ve found a another person with a home that fits the bill.

-If you’re one of our residents fill in the Mutual exchange application form – Guinness customers
+If you’re one of our residents you should fill in the mutual exchange application form.

-If you’re swapping with one of our residents fill in the Mutual exchange application from – external customers
+If you’re swapping with one of our residents fill in the mutual exchange application form for non-customers.